There are many ways to

 -

-3. July 12's Art in the Park could have been a washout because of the weather, but instead it was a very successful, lively show with nine artists and artisans comfortably in the Arena, shared with the Island Summer Market!
+Art in the Park on Saturday July 12th could have been a washout because of the weather, but instead it was a very successful, lively show with nine artists and artisans in the Arena, shared with the Island Summer Market!

 For our organization FOMOS, the Mindemoya Old School is much more than just another building to be torn down.
 The Mindemoya school was one of Ontario’s very first consolidated schools and played a pivotal role in developing the very fabric of what we all love about Manitoulin Island.